at-shift/at-shift-cfs/readme.txt

 Accordion Group is a layout field for placing child fields inside a collapsible section on the post edit screen.
 It can be configured to open by default.

 Tabs cannot be placed inside an Accordion Group.

+= Conditional Group notes =

+Conditional Group is a layout field for displaying different child fields depending on a selected radio button or dropdown choice on the post edit screen.

+Child fields can be assigned to condition-specific areas in the Field Group editor.
+Tabs and other Conditional Groups cannot be placed inside a Conditional Group.

 = WordPress native field notes =